 Actions are often easier for you to change than an attitude or feeling, because it is something tangible.
 And, when you change actions, you influence your feelings.
-Finally, if you maintain your thinking on taking an action consistently, in spite of your feelings, then your feelings will eventually respond to your changed thinking and actions.
+Finally, if you maintain your thinking about an action and take the action consistently, in spite of your feelings, then your feelings will eventually respond to your changed thinking and actions.

 When you change your feelings by taking different actions, it is like repairing something that is broken.
 The broken pieces are realigned and reconnected which means they are now restored.

 Recently, I repaired a wood chair.
 A chair is primarily useful when you sit in it, right?
 So I did not want the chair to break when someone sat in it.
 The steps were easy.
 I got the broken pieces, aligned them, applied glue, and clamped the pieces together.
 Then I waited for 24 hours based on the directions on the glue.

 After the glue dried, I removed the clamp.
 The two broken pieces were reconnected and, because they were properly realigned, the chair was restored to its intended usefulness.